ahmadali507/FundRaiser/README.md

 ---

 This README provides a comprehensive overview of the project, highlights the technologies used, and outlines how to get started, use the application, and contribute to it.
-It’s designed to present your skills and the professionalism of the project in a clear and engaging manner.